1. Agriculture accounts for about 80% of total U.S. water consumption, almost all due to irrigation.

 The top 5 states accounted for ~56% of the nation’s consumption of irrigation water.[1]

 The 17 conterminous Western States cumulatively accounted for 81% of the nation’s total irrigation withdrawals.
-By water source, it was 91% of total surface-water irrigation withdrawals and 71% of total groundwater irrigation withdrawals.[1]
+(By source, it was 91% of total surface-water irrigation withdrawals and 71% of total groundwater irrigation withdrawals.)[1]

 Richter, B. D., et al., (2020).
 Water scarcity and fish imperilment driven by beef production.
 Nature Sustainability, 3(4), 319–328, Table 1.